5/29/26

 If you want to become stronger at chess, studying tactics consistently is one of the fastest ways to improve.

-The average 1800-level player has relatively limited chess knowledge but is strong tactically.
+The average 1800-level player has relatively limited chess knowledge, but is strong tactically.

 Chess skill is largely based on pattern recognition.
 The goal is to improve your pattern recognition so that you rarely miss one-, two-, and three-move tactics.
 Even if an 1800-level player doesn't spot a tactic immediately, their pattern recognition is often strong enough to alert them that a position may contain a tactical opportunity, prompting them to calculate more deeply.